This is what companies tend to ask us. Can't find what you need? Ask a question in our friendly forum :)

 PS.
 It’s not uncommon to find resistance to this solution at the start.

 When a leader hasn’t closed the feedback loop and started generating conversations, acting on the issues that make people press red, showing the improvement that has come as a result of them pressing the Celpax, etc., then some people don’t get the Why behind pressing and try to discredit it.

 You know, what’s in it for me?
-That’s when your actions need to show, that we're doing this so we can change the stuff that makes you press red!
+That’s when your actions need to show, show your team/s that "we're doing this so we can change the stuff that makes you press red"!

 Will my company know how I pressed?

 No. It’s completely anonymous.
 No scans.
 No reading fingerprints.
 No cameras.

 Our business wouldn’t work if employees didn’t press so we, of course, make sure we act in the interest of the employees.

 Is there an intensity? i.e. the longer I press the button, the happier I am

 The people icons that appear after you press show today's combined mood result (from your whole team).